lutfitorla/asma-ul-husna-darjah-5/plan.md

 # Project Plan: Asma'ul Husna Learning App for Grade 5 (Darjah 5)

 ## Project Overview
-An interactive educational web application to help 10-year-old students learn and test their knowledge of Allah's 99 names (Asma'ul Husna).
+An interactive educational web application to help 10-year-old students learn and test their knowledge of the first 50 names of Allah (Asma'ul Husna), from Ar-Rahman until Asy-Syahid.
 The app will match Arabic names with their Malay meanings in an engaging, child-friendly format.

 ## Target Audience
 - Primary students (Grade 5 / Darjah 5)